SummaryRead the full fact sheet

 In general, washing in hot water above 60ºC both kills dust mites and removes the allergic substance the mites produce.
 Drying items in a hot dryer will kill the mites once the clothes are dry, but will not remove the allergic substance.

-Unfortunately, most studies have failed to show improvements in asthma from using strategies or products to get rid of or reduce contact with house dust mite allergens.
+Unfortunately, reducing exposure does not mean you will see an improvement in symptoms.
+Most studies have failed to show improvements in asthma from using strategies or products to get rid of or reduce contact with house dust mite allergens.
 It is better to focus on gaining control of symptoms by using asthma medications correctly.

 Tips to reduce exposure to pollen

 A direct way to manage pollen allergies is to reduce your exposure to pollens.
-Pollen counts are published in the media and can help you to plan to avoid exposure.
+Pollen counts are published in the media and on sites supported by the Australian Government and can help you to plan to avoid exposure.

 To reduce your exposure to pollen during peak times: